YotpoLtd/metorikku/README.md

 And the following outputs:
-**CSV, JSON, parquet, Redshift, Cassandra, Segment**
+**CSV, JSON, parquet, Redshift, Cassandra, Segment** Redshift - s3_access_key and s3_secret are supported from spark-submit

 ### Running Metorikku
 There are currently 3 options to run Metorikku.